 Clayton Spencer became the eighth president of Bates College on July 1, 2012.
 She came to Bates from Harvard University, where she spent more than 15 years on the university’s senior leadership team.

 Under her leadership, Bates has launched new initiatives in a number of areas, including: creating a new program in Digital and Computational Studies; strengthening programming in campus diversity and inclusion; transforming the college’s approach to preparing students for work and career; and significantly increasing fundraising.

-Earlier she served Harvard presidents Neil L. Rudenstine and then Summers as Associate Vice President for Higher Education Policy.
-From January through June 2001, she served concurrently as Executive Dean of the newly founded Radcliffe Institute for Advanced Study.
-Spencer has also served as a lecturer at Harvard’s Graduate School of Education, teaching courses on federal higher education policy.
+Before joining Bates, Spencer served for seven years as Vice President for Policy at Harvard, directing policy initiatives for the university.
+She previously served as Harvard’s Associate Vice President for Higher Education Policy as well as Acting Executive Dean of the Radcliffe Institute for Advanced Study.
+Spencer was also a lecturer at Harvard’s Graduate School of Education, where she taught courses on federal higher education policy.

 As the former Chief Education Counsel to the U.S. Senate Committee on Labor and Human Resources, Spencer worked for the late U.S. Senator Edward M. Kennedy from 1993 to 1997.
 She directed education legislation and policy in the Senate, including federal student aid, science and research policy, the education budget, and technology in education.